Annual canvass of voters

 The annual canvass of voters

-As a Local Authority, we are required to write to each household in Somerset every year, to check that the data we hold on the electoral register is accurate.
+As a local authority, we must write to every household in Somerset each year to check that electoral register details are accurate.
 This is called the annual canvass.

 How to respond

-Your letter will tell you how to respond.
-It will contain two unique security codes for you to use when you reply online.
+Your letter explains how to respond.
+It includes two unique security codes to use when you reply online.

-If you need to tell us about a change, you can use our online household response service or you can return the form by post.
+If you need to report a change, use the online household response service or return the form by post.

-It is quicker and easier to respond online, using our secure site.
-You will need the security codes provided in your letter and your postcode to submit your response.
+It is quicker and easier to respond online using our secure service.
+You will need your security codes and postcode to complete your response.

-If there are no changes to your household you can confirm this online, or by returning the form by post, or by phone or text.
-The phone number is on the canvass letter.
+If there are no changes, you can confirm this online.
+You can also reply by post, phone, or text.
+The phone number is on your letter.

 About the letters

 The easiest way to respond is online.
-If you can not do that, you can complete the form we send you by hand and return it in a pre-addressed envelope, which we send with the form.
+If you cannot do this, complete the form and return it in the prepaid envelope.
 The envelope shows an address in Poole, Dorset.
-This is correct, as the forms will be processed there on our behalf.
+This is correct, as forms are processed there for us.

-The second batch of letters are sent to households in which all the electors match data held by the Department for Work and Pensions.
-These households will receive a letter showing who is registered to vote at that address.
-The letter will advise you to go online if there are any changes to make.
+The second batch goes to households where all electors match Department for Work and Pensions data.
+The letter lists who is currently registered to vote at the address.
+It explains how to report any changes online.

-You may need to add the names of any voters who are resident at the property and eligible to vote, but who are not shown on the enquiry form.
-In that case, the voter whose name is being added will also need to register to vote.
-You can find more information about registering on our page Register to vote.
+You may need to add people who live at the property and are eligible to vote but are not listed.
+Each person added must also register to vote.
+Find more information on the Register to vote.

-If you need to edit the details on the form and you are returning the form by post, you can use any envelope to post the form to the canvass office for your area – this will be shown on the form:
+If you need to update details and return the form by post, you can use any envelope.
+Send it to the canvass office for your area, shown on the form:

 • Somerset Council, Brympton Way, Yeovil BA20 2HT